Swarming Termite Treatment Pest Control Company in Elk Grove, Sacramento, and Roseville

-As you may have noticed we at Pegasus Pest Control have taken a proactive approach to informing our customers and potential customers to the cause and effects of swarming termites in Elk Grove, Sacramento, and Roseville.
+As you may have noticed we at Pegasus Pest Control have taken a proactive approach to inform our customers and potential customers of the cause and effects of swarming termites in Elk Grove, Sacramento, and Roseville.
 We have recently started a pest control blog with helpful tips that could save you thousands of dollars in the long run.
-Due to the many phone calls we have taken in this period of time from homeowners and landlords enquiring about our services, we have also taken the time to answer the frequently asked questions and concerns that they have about our residential and commercial pest control services.
-If there is any of these questions that don’t help you with your current problem simply leave a comment below, or better yet you can call us on our toll free number on (888) 885-5017 and we will be happy to help.
+Due to the many phone calls we have taken in this period of time from homeowners and landlords inquiring about our services, we have also taken the time to answer the frequently asked questions and concerns that they have about our residential and commercial pest control services.
+If there is any of these questions that don’t help you with your current problem simply leave a comment below, or better yet you can call us on our toll-free number on (888) 885-5017 and we will be happy to help.
 So here are some of the FAQ’s when it comes to swarming termites (or flying termites) in the greater Sacramento area.

 What Is A Termite Swarm?

 As we have already explained in a previous post a termite swarm is how termites spread to other areas of interest in order to start brand new colonies.
 So when do termites swarm?
-Well it occurs when the current termite colony reaches maturity (usually when they are approximately in the 3 million mark, although it is not an exact science).
+Well, it occurs when the current termite colony reaches maturity (usually when they are approximately in the 3 million marks, although it is not an exact science).
 A typical home may easily have three to four colonies situated under or around it, with as many as 1 million subterranean termites per colony.

 What Is The Time Of Year Termite Swarms Occur In Elk Grove?

 Termites do have favorable conditions when they decide to swarm.
-Unfortunately for us based in Elk Grove, Sacramento, and Roseville it is usually when the weather starts to get warm, following a period of rain.
+Unfortunately for us based in Elk Grove, Sacramento, and Roseville, it is usually when the weather starts to get warm, following a period of rain.
 It is for this reason that homeowners and landlords need to be extra vigilant when it comes to noticing the signs of a termite swarm in Elk Grove.
-We are currently coming to the end of our regions termite swarm period but it is not too late to impede these pesky little guys, you can call us today for a free pest control inspection if you notice any of the signs mentioned below.
+We are currently coming to the end of our region’s termite swarm period but it is not too late to impede these pesky little guys, you can call us today for a free pest control inspection if you notice any of the signs mentioned below.